 - Testing new ad copy variants and keeping the winners

-- Adjusting bids by day of week and time of day.
-Most local businesses do 80% of their business in specific windows
+- Adjusting bids by day of week and time of day when real lead patterns support it

 Ad extensions do half the work